kellim/100-days-of-code/round1.md

 This is my log for the [100 Days of Code](https://www.100daysofcode.com/) challenge that I started on 11/4/18.
 Sometimes I'm slow to update this but I also keep track of what I do each day on paper.

+## Day 93 Feb 20, 2019

+I completed the Node course through Section 3 Lesson 15, completing a couple small exercises in the process.

 ## Day 92 Feb 19, 2019

 I  worked on the Node course through Section 3 Lesson 11.
 I also read a lot of articles on dev.to.